A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Introduction

-The formation and constriction of neck-like structures is common to multiple cellular processes including different forms of endocytosis \cite{goldstein1979coated, rejman2004size, weinberg2012clathrin}, exocytosis \cite{sutton1998crystal, giraudo2006clamping}, and vesicle budding from intracellular organelles \cite{rothman1996protein, mathivanan2010exosomes}.
-The mechanisms of these processes have been informed by the components of the protein machinery involved \cite{mayor2007pathways, kaksonen2005modular}.
-For example, in the case of clathrin-mediated endocytosis (CME), more than 50 proteins are involved in regulating the different steps of membrane invagination \cite{kaksonen2018mechanisms, weinberg2012clathrin, engqvist2001actin}.
-In cells, scission is mediated by multiple biochemical mechanisms including mechanoenzymes belonging to the dynamin family \cite{macia2006dynasore}, helix insertion due to BAR domain proteins \cite{boucrot2012membrane} and ESCRT proteins \cite{hurley2010membrane, ramirez2019bidirectional}.
-Reconstituted systems have revealed that despite the molecular diversity of such protein machinery, there may be fundamental physical principles, and resulting mechanisms, that underlie the constriction of a membrane neck and subsequent scission.
-Recently, Simunovic \textit{et al.} have shown that friction between the protein sheath and lipid bilayer \cite{simunovic2017friction} can drive fission of membrane tubules.
-Separately, Stachowiak and co-workers have shown that steric pressure induced due to protein crowding \cite{snead2017membrane, snead2018bar} can cause scission; other possible mechanisms including line tension due to lipid phase-separation have been proposed to promote scission \cite{roux2005role,liu2006endocytic}.
-Studies using reconstituted systems with known lipid and protein composition have also identified geometric and mechanical features of the tubules that can mediate these processes.
+Studies using reconstituted systems of lipid tubules decorated with protein assemblies have identified certain geometric and mechanical features of scission.
 Notably, studies of dynamin-mediated scission \cite{morlot2012membrane, roux2006gtp, danino2004rapid}, the most investigated scission mechanism, have shown that the location of neck formation along a membrane tube, membrane tension, and bending rigidity play important roles in membrane tube constriction and scission \cite{lenz2009mechanical}.
-Collectively, these studies support an emerging view that fundamental physical laws and geometric bounds confer a universality on these constriction phenomena that informs all tubule constriction processes.
+Collectively, these studies support an emerging view that fundamental physical laws and geometric bounds confer a universality on membrane constriction phenomena and scission.

+Crucially, neck formation occurs at a length scale of $<$ 10 nm, which is challenging to image even with high resolution electron tomography (ET) as radiation damage and low signal to noise ratio (SNR) can limit contrast \cite{lidke2012advances}.
+Alternatively, equipped with extensive information from experiments such as those described above, mathematical and computational models can provide insight to the mechanics and energetics of membrane neck formation.
+Almost all of these models are rooted in the Helfrich elastic energy framework \cite{helfrich1973elastic}.
+The physical principles underlying the Helfrich model are simple enough -- the elastic energy of membrane deformation depends primarily on the curvatures of the membrane.
+Computational implementation of the governing equations resulting from this model, however, remain extremely challenging (see \cite{Guckenberger2017} for a detailed review).
+Therefore, many studies have assumed an axisymmetric configuration of the membrane for ease of computation \cite{chabanon2018gaussian, kozlov1999dynamin, kozlov2001fission, kozlov2010protein,kozlovsky2003membrane, hassinger2017design, alimohamadi2018role}.